 Smartphones and other personal devices will continue to drive retail growth and innovation.
 Retail Dive shares a list of ways retailers are using AR technology to enhance their omnichannel customer experience and supply chain management, like J.C.
 Penney’s virtual fitting room improving conversions and reducing returns, IKEA’s in-room product visualization that gives customers a real-time, to-scale view of the product in their homes and SAP’s warehouse navigator that streamlines space management and inventory for better fulfillment.

 5G is expanding to more cities every day.
 Consumers are eager for the better, faster mobile service, and retailers are banking on the technology as a way to boost revenue.
-First movers may not have every advantage when it comes to harnessing the power of 5G for retail.
+First movers may not have every advantage when it comes to harnessing the power of 5G’s impact on retail.
 It’s all about making the smart moves that work best for your business.